Guide to using cURL with Python

 Making HTTP requests with PycURL

-PycURL offers detailed control over HTTP requests in Python.
+Using curl in Python offers detailed control over HTTP requests.
 Below is an example demonstrating how to make a GET request with PycURL:

 import pycurl